continuousdemo/wordpress-eb-demo/README.md

 5. Goto the Current Status Tab
 6. Click on **Backup Now**, ensure all checks are checked.

-UpdraftPlus Backup ensure we keep your WordPress State up to date on all environments.
+UpdraftPlus Backup ensure we keep your WordPress state up to date on all environments and be able to restore a version if needed.

-Let's open our S3 Backup Bucket my-wordpress-site-backup and get the latest DB backup filename to set our build.local.properties file with the s3_backup_url value.
+Let's open our S3 Backup Bucket my-wordpress-site-backup and get the latest DB backup filename to set our **build.local.properties** file with the s3_backup_url value.

 ```
 s3_backup_url=s3://my-wordpress-site-backup/backup_2017-02-16-1006_My_WP_site_1437f9fb506f-db.gz